-Table D.9-5 summarizes the impacts that have been identified for the ECO Substation Project alternatives.
+Table D.9-5 Transportation and Traffic Impacts Identified for ECO Substation Project Alternatives

-Impact No. Description Classification ECO Substation Alternative Site ECO-TRA-1 Construction would cause temporary road and lane closures that would temporarily disrupt traffic flow.
+Impact No. Description CEQA Classification Input to ECO Substation Alternative Site ECO-TRA-1 Construction would cause temporary road and lane closures that would temporarily disrupt traffic flow.
 Class II ECO-TRA-2 Construction activities would restrict the movements of emergency vehicles (police cars, fire trucks, ambulances, and paramedic units), and there are no reasonable alternative access routes available.
 Class II ECO-TRA-3 Construction activities would result in unstable flow, or fluctuations in volumes of traffic that temporarily restrict flow; or in an unacceptable reduction in performance of the circulation system, as defined by an applicable plan (including a congestion management program), ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.
 Class II ECO-TRA-4 The project would substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment).
 Class III ECO-TRA-5 Construction would substantially disrupt bus or rail transit service, and there would be no suitable alternative routes or stops; or would impede pedestrian movements or bike trails, and there are no suitable alternative pedestrian/bicycle access routes or accommodation through construction zones; or would conflict with planned transportation projects in the project area.
 Class II ECO-TRA-6 Construction or staging activities would increase the demand for and/or reduce the supply of parking spaces, and there would be no provisions for accommodating the resulting parking deficiencies.
 Class III ECO-TRA-7 A noticeable increase in deterioration of roadway surfaces used for the construction zone would occur as a result of heavy truck or construction equipment movements.
 Class II ECO-TRA-8 A project structure, crane, or wires would be positioned such that it/they could adversely affect aviation activities, or a proposed land use would conflict with the applicable Airport Land Use Compatibility Plan.
 Class II ECO Partial Underground 138 kV Transmission Route Alternative ECO-TRA-1 Construction would cause temporary road and lane closures that would temporarily disrupt traffic flow.
 Class II ECO-TRA-2 Construction activities would restrict the movements of emergency vehicles (police cars, fire trucks, ambulances, and paramedic units), and there are no reasonable alternative access routes available.
-Class II ECO-TRA-3 Construction activities would result in unstable flow, or fluctuations in volumes of traffic that temporarily restrict flow; or in an unacceptable reduction in performance of the circulation Class II
+Class II ECO-TRA-3 Construction activities would result in unstable flow, or fluctuations in volumes of traffic that temporarily restrict flow; or in an unacceptable reduction in performance of the circulation system, as defined by an applicable plan (including a congestion management program), ordinance, or policy establishing measures of effectiveness for the performance of the circulation system.
+Class II